chmProcessor.

 |

-“webTranslations” folder of the program.
-Copy the “English.txt” to
+the “webTranslations” folder of the program.
+Copy the “English.txt”

 text of each second line.
 Example: